 The undersigned instructs the Plan Trustee of his/her preference that the shares of Roper Industries, Inc. common stock held in his/her Plan accounts as of the Annual Meeting record date be voted as indicated on the reverse side hereof.

-Signature of Plan Participant (Please sign your name as it appears on this proxy.)
+Signature of Plan Participant

+(Please sign your name as it appears on this Proxy.)

+0 110 .
+37

-Social Security No.
+Social Secui ty No.